indorphins/api/kube/README.md

 ## AWS EKS Creation

-Use the awscli and their secondary cli tool `eksctl` which takes care of a lot of the AWS plumbing needed to create a managed kuberneted cluster.
+Use the `awscli` and their secondary cli tool `eksctl` which takes care of a lot of the AWS plumbing needed to create a managed kubernetes cluster.

 ```
 eksctl create cluster --name indorphins --without-nodegroup --region us-east-1